AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 ## Personalized {#personalized}

 These recommendation types recommend products based on the specific shopper's behavioral history on your site.
-For example, if a shopper previously browsed or purchased a jacket on your site, these recommendations essentially pick up where they left off and recommend other jackets or other similar products.
+For example, if a shopper previously browsed for a jacket or purchased a jacket on your site, these recommendations essentially pick up where they left off and recommend other jackets or similar products.

 |Type|Description|
 |---|---|